mikechen66/C-Program-Language/C-Standard-Library/C-Standard-Library-v1/examples/unix_v6_lions/README.md

 ## Interlude

 Unix 6th Edition was released as a distribution including the full source code.
 Since the source code was available, V6 was taken up as a teaching tool, notably by the University of California, Berkeley and the University of New South Wales (UNSW).
 UC Berkeley distributed a set of add-on programs called the First Berkeley Software Distribution (BSD), which later became a complete operating system distribution.
-Since the code only inlcude 9000 + lines of code, it is the perfect material for developers to learn both C and the operating system.
+Since the 6th versiojn only inlcudes 9000+ lines of code, it is the perfect short material for developers to learn both C and the operating system.

 ## Epilogue

 Ars longa, vita brevis is a Latin translation of an aphorism coming originally from Greek, roughly meaning, "skilfulness takes time and life is short".
-Any programmer who wants to know C needs to understand how it created and constructed to build the Unix Operting System.
+Following the the well-know saying, Opportunity fleeting, experimentations perilous, and judgment difficult.
+The good metarial is a classical example for code learning.
+Any programmer who wants to know C needs to understand how it created and constructed to build the Unix Operating System.
 That is the motto for every programmer.

 ## Reference